metalabdesign/metalab-mcp-remote-with-okta/README.md

 ### Auto installation

-Run the following command on your terminal
+Run the following command on your terminal, then reopen Windsurf or refresh the MCP config

 ```bash
 mkdir ~/.metalab;